 Typically, the reason a family decides to move from one place to another has to do with a job opportunity.
 Raises in pay or new jobs altogether are the primary motivating factors.
 Lansing, Michigan is no different in that regard.
-However, employment is especially hard to come by; decent paying employment even harder.
-Moreover, those that are able to land a job are not always able to maintain it, as layoffs and other events are regular occurrences.
-Area Vibes states the city’s unemployment rate is 66 percent higher than the national average.
+However, employment is especially hard to come by; decent-paying employment is even harder.
+Moreover, those who can land a job are not always able to maintain it, as layoffs and other events are regular occurrences.
+Area Vibes states the city’s unemployment rate is 66% higher than the national average.
 The economic problems of Lansing are ancillary to another complex, long-lasting issue the city is facing.
 Experts are saying Lansing, in addition to the rest of the country, is going through a “mental health crisis.”
 Let’s go over, in detail, what that means, how the state of Lansing’s mental health got so poor, and what you can do to get in contact with a licensed therapist who can help if you are in need.

 Firstly, as touched on before, Lansing’s economy is not prosperous.
-In fact, the average income per capita is roughly 32 percent lower than the national average, according to the U.S. Census Bureau.
+The average income per capita is roughly 32% lower than the national average, according to the U.S. Census Bureau.
 Employment that pays a livable wage is becoming increasingly scarcer as time goes on.
-A resident of Lansing is 66 percent more likely to be jobless than the typical American.
+A resident of Lansing is 66% more likely to be jobless than the typical American.
 Of course, unemployment tends to breed poverty.
 Lansing is no exception in that regard.
-The poverty level in the city is a whopping 95 percent higher than the national average.
+The poverty level in the city is a whopping 95% higher than the national average.
 Unfortunately, there is a significant relationship between poverty and mental health.
 Research tells us poverty both breeds and amplifies the experience of mental illness.
-A study published by the Substance Abuse and Mental Health Services Administration suggests American adults living below the federal poverty level are more than two times as likely to suffer from a mental illness.
+A study published by the Substance Abuse and Mental Health Services Administration suggests that American adults living below the federal poverty level are more than two times as likely to suffer from a mental illness.

-Moreover, it is no secret that education plays a crucial role in one’s life with respect to mental health.
+Moreover, it is no secret that education plays a crucial role in one’s life concerning mental health.
 As per statistics from local school districts, the city of Lansing suffers from a sub-par school system.
-The average test score of a Lansing student is almost 20 percent lower than the national average of 49 percent.
+The average test score of a Lansing student is almost 20% lower than the national average of 49%.
 Undoubtedly, the poor education many children are receiving in Lansing is negatively affecting the community’s mental health.

 The Trouble of Finding a Suitable Therapist in Lansing, Michigan